 Andy Hagans sits down for an interview with Eric Dutram to discuss the ETF industry, emerging markets, and more.

-Andy Hagans: You’ve been covering the ETF beat for most of your career and have published hundreds (thousands?) of articles under your byline.
-Do you have any particular articles or articles series of which you’re the proudest?
+Andy Hagans: You’ve been covering the ETF beat for most of your career, and have published hundreds (thousands?) of articles under your byline.
+Do you have any particular articles, or articles series, of which you’re the most proud?

 Andy Hagans: The ETF industry can be unpredictable in terms of which funds gain traction (and which do not).
 Which ETFs have surprised you the most in terms of their AUM growth (or lack thereof)?

 Eric Dutram: It can be a real shock sometimes when ETFs gain a ton of assets and when others fall by the wayside.
 Personally, I was quite surprised by the success of the hedged ETF trend which takes out currency exposure.
 While I thought these were great product ideas I was very surprised that they caught on as the concept seemed a little beyond what most investors might be used to.
 Plus, regular currency ETFs have always been of little interest to investors anyway.
 Beyond that, an old airline ETF, FAA, was shut down due to a lack of interest and this came right before airline stocks as a whole took off.
 We now have a new one in the space, JETS, but it was a real shame that the issuer didn’t stick around a tad longer with FAA as this could have been a popular one.